pipelinelabo/datalaiq-wiki/flows/flows.md

 # Flows

-Flows provide a no-code method for developing advanced automations in Gravwell.
+Flows provide a no-code method for developing advanced automations in DatalaiQ.
 By wiring together nodes in a drag-and-drop user interface, you can:

 * Run queries
 * Generate PDF reports